antirez/stonky/README.md

 If you want to specify another path for your SQLite db, use the `--dbfile` command line option.

+## Building on Raspberry Pi

+The above steps should work, but you may also need this before compiling:

+    apt install libatomic-ops-dev

 ## Usage

 To use the bot, send messages in a Telegram channel where the bot is an